w5xd/PacketThermostat/README.md

 design are Rx and Rz in order to indicate that the PCB's output signals named X1 through X3 are powered by Rx, while Z1 and Z2 are powered by Rz.
 The remaining two outputs, W and ZX are wired to PCB jumpers to enable installation-specific 24V power from either Rx or Rz on those signals.
-If your furnace has only one R wire, the PCD provides a position to jumper the Rx and Rz terminals to each other.
+If your furnace has only one R wire, the PCB provides a position to jumper the Rx and Rz terminals to each other.

 The furnace-facing side of PCB has 4 terminals to support 3 wired thermometer inputs sharing a common ground.
 The sketch